makeyourownmaker/BayesianProphet/notebooks/BayesOptProphetHyperparameters.md

      * I used a more restricted parameter range in the R grid search
      * a comparable grid would be [0.01, 0.1, 0, 1, 10, 100] meaning potentially 625 (5 ** 4) model evaluations for these 4 continuous parameters
      * this compares well with the 30 model evaluations performed for Bayesian optimisation
-   * a comparable random search may not give better results than Bayesian optimisation
+   * presumably a comparable random search would not give better results than Bayesian optimisation

 It's disappointing that the Bayesian optimised model has worse performance than the [simple exponential smoothing baseline model](https://github.com/makeyourownmaker/CambridgeTemperatureModel#one-step-ahead-baselines) :-(

 Future work could include:
- * Plot individual affect of each regressor as done in this [weather related prophet notebook](https://nbviewer.jupyter.org/github/nicolasfauchereau/Auckland_Cycling/blob/master/notebooks/Auckland_cycling_and_weather.ipynb)
+ * Plot individual effect of each regressor as done in this [weather related prophet notebook](https://nbviewer.jupyter.org/github/nicolasfauchereau/Auckland_Cycling/blob/master/notebooks/Auckland_cycling_and_weather.ipynb)
  * Consider deseasonalising the regressors
  * Explore addition of lagged regressors
- * Expand horizon to 2 hours
+ * Expand cross-validation horizon to 2 hours
    * limited to 1 hour here to reduce compute time
  * Plot optimisation progress
    * the bayes_opt package does not include any built-in plots